Malaryta: History

-Within the Grand Duchy of Lithuania, Malaryta was part of Brest Litovsk Voivodeship.
+Within the Grand Duchy of Lithuania and Polish–Lithuanian Commonwealth, Malaryta was part of Brest Litovsk Voivodeship.
 In 1795, Malaryta was acquired by the Russian Empire as a result of the Third Partition of Poland.

-From 1921 until 1939, Malaryta (Małoryta) was part of the Second Polish Republic.
+From 1921 to 1939, Malaryta (Małoryta) was part of the Second Polish Republic, administratively located in the Polesie Voivodeship.

 In September 1939, Malaryta was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.

-From 22 June 1941 until 20 July 1944, Malaryta was occupied by Nazi Germany and administered as a part of the Generalbezirk Wolhynien-Podolien of Reichskommissariat Ukraine.
+From 22 June 1941 to 20 July 1944, Malaryta was occupied by Nazi Germany and administered as a part of the Generalbezirk Wolhynien-Podolien of Reichskommissariat Ukraine.